mont5piques/caldav_calendar_te/README.md

 # Caldav Calendar Plugin for Roundcube - Texas Edition

-**IMPORTANT** If you are updating this plugin from version prior to and including 0.5.1 to 0.6.x, a clean install is required.
+**IMPORTANT** If you are updating this plugin from versions prior to and including 0.5.1 to 0.6.x, a clean install is highly recommended.
 Read the [Update Info](update_guide.md) page for details.

 **Tested and working using the following:**
 * Roundcube v 1.4.2